ruddro-roy/SGP4/README.md

 ## License

-MIT License - Feel free to use, modify, and learn from this code.
+Feel free to use, modify, and learn from this code.